jstobigdata/topics/README.md

 # topics for - https://jstobigdata.com/
-Request us to write a post or tutorials on our topics, by raising an issue
+Request us to write a post or tutorials on a topic, by raising an issue